 - 1-1/4 cups fresh or frozen blueberries

 - In a large bowl, combine the flour, brown sugar, cinnamon and salt; cut in butter until crumbly.
 Stir in pecans.
-Sprinkle half of the mixture into a greased 13-in. x 9-in. baking dish.
+Sprinkle half of the mixture into a greased 13x9-in. baking dish.

 - Prepare cake mix batter according to package directions; spread over pecan mixture.
 Top with the blueberries and remaining pecan mixture; swirl with a knife.

-- Bake at 350° for 45-50 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 45-50 minutes or until a toothpick inserted in the center comes out clean.
 Serve warm.
 Yield: 12-15 servings.

 Reviews forBlueberry Ripple Cake

 "The only adjustments I made was to omit pecans and I used a full dry pint of fresh blueberries.I also used a greased and floured baking pan.
 I used the white cake mix alternative, using 4 egg whites, 1-1/4 cups water and 1/2 cup vegetable oil.
 I DID use about 3/4 of the crumb mixture for bottom of cake and the balance of crumb mixture and blueberries for the top!delowenstein, TOH Volunteer Field Editor"

 "Everyone loved this!
 Super moist and the crust was perfect!
 This is going in my Favorites."

 "Excellent.
 I should have 'rippled' more..Used the egg white only recipe.
 I will def make again."